BreakTools/.github/profile/README.md

 ---
 ### About Mervin:

-- :gear: I am a Pipeline/TD student from the Netherlands
+- :gear: I am a Creative Technologist from the Netherlands

-- :wrench: I love combining technologies to create artist friendly workflows
+- :wrench: I love combining technologies to create new creative workflows

-- :cocktail: I'm also a craft cocktail bartender, so feel free to share your drink recipes with me :)
+- :performing_arts: I'm also an actor, signer and event host

 - :mailbox: Message me through GitHub, LinkedIn or email!

 ---
-Here on the BreakTools GitHub you'll find my own repositories, as well as forks of the repositories I made on my [school's GitHub organization](https://github.com/nfa-vfxim).
+Here on the BreakTools GitHub you'll find my own repositories, as well as forks of the repositories I made on [the Netherlands Filmacademy's GitHub organization](https://github.com/nfa-vfxim).

 ---